status-im/help.status.im/docs/en/status-communities/join-a-channel.md

 ## Join an open channel

-Channels that do not show a :mobile-locked-lock: lock icon are open for anyone to join.
-When you join a community, you automatically have access to these channels.
+All members can join channels that don't have a :mobile-locked-lock: lock icon next to their names.
+When you join a community, you automatically get access to these channels.

 === "Mobile"